 Product Manager Responsibility

-Here are some bullet points that may appear in your job description as a product manager, detailing the product manager roles and duties of the position:
+Here are some bullet points that may appear in the product manager job description as a product manager, detailing the product manager’s roles and duties of the position:

-- storing, arranging, and hierarchy market and customer needs.
+- Storing, arranging, and hierarchy of market and customer needs.

 - They act as a customer’s advocate, explaining the demands or needs of the user and/or the buyer.

-- By working closely with technology, marketing, marketing, and support, a product manager needs to make sure that the targets of the economic case and customers ’ satisfaction are met.
+- By working closely with technology, marketing, marketing, and support, a product manager needs to make sure that the targets of the economic case and customer satisfaction are met.

 - Defines what to address in the market needs paper, where you outline the important issue you’re addressing and explain the reasons for each feature of your solution.

 - expert in the market.
 Knowing the factors that influence consumer purchasing decisions is part of market competence.

 - This entails having a thorough awareness of the competitors as well as how consumers perceive and use your product.
 To fulfill these tasks, product managers need to understand competition analysis and market research.